OpenHFT/Chronicle-Map/README.md

 don’t add this line a normal state-full ChronicleMap will be created.
 For this example we ran both the client an the server on the same host ( hence the “localhost" setting ), but in a real life example the stateless client will typically be on a different server than the state-full host.
-If you are aiming to create a stateless client and server on the same host, its better not to do this, as the stateless client connects to the server via TCP/IP, you would get better performance if you connect to the server via heap memory , to read more about sharing a map with heap memory this click [here](https://github.com/OpenHFT/Chronicle-Map#sharing-data-between-two-or-more-maps )
+If you are aiming to create a stateless client and server on the same host, its better not to do this, as the stateless client connects to the server via TCP/IP, you would get better performance if you connect to the server via heap memory , to read more about sharing a map with heap memory click [here](https://github.com/OpenHFT/Chronicle-Map#sharing-data-between-two-or-more-maps )
 #  Known Issues

 ##### Memory issue on Windows